Athena (wrestler): Personal life

 Reese is married to fellow professional wrestler, Matthew Palmer.
+She and Matthew own and operate MPX Wrestling, an independent wrestling promotion and training academy in Bedford, Texas.

 She is a fan of comic books and the 1960s Batman television series starring Adam West.
-Reese has cited Eddie Guerrero, Kurt Angle, The Rock, Rikishi, Too Cool, Taka Michinoku, Funaki, Trish Stratus, Lita, Victoria & Beth Phoenix as her influences.
+Reese has cited Eddie Guerrero, Kurt Angle, The Rock, Rikishi, Too Cool, Taka Michinoku, Funaki, Trish Stratus, Lita, Victoria, and Beth Phoenix as her influences.

 Championships and accomplishments

-Reese is a former NXT Women's Champion.
+As Ember Moon, she is a former NXT Women's Champion.

+As ROH Women's World Champion, Athena is the longest-reigning champion in ROH history.